juxor/afaq/markdown/append41.md

 In December of that year Lenin went one further and noted that at the Sixth Soviet Congress _"the Bolsheviks had 97 per cent"_ of delegates, i.e.
-"practically all representatives of the workers and peasants of the whole of Russia."_ This was proof of _"how stupid and ridiculous is the bourgeois fairy-tale about the Bolsheviks only having minority support."_ [**Op.
-Cit.**, pp. 355-6] Given that the workers and peasants had no real choice in who to vote for, can this result be surprising?
+"practically all representatives of the workers and peasants of the whole of Russia."
+This was proof of _"how stupid and ridiculous is the bourgeois fairy- tale about the Bolsheviks only having minority support."_ [**Op.
+Cit.**, pp.
+355-6] Given that the workers and peasants had no real choice in who to vote for, can this result be surprising?
 Of course not.
 While the Bolsheviks **had** mass support a year previously, pointing to election results under a dictatorship where all other parties and groups are subject to state repression is hardly convincing evidence for current support.
 Needless to say,